For a snapshot of our Australian results, download our infographic here.

-In an ever-changing digital landscape, it is vital to keep pace with the impact of cyber trends.
+In an ever-changing digital landscape, it is vital for Australian enterprises to keep pace with the impact of cyber trends.
 We found that cyberattacks are changing due to:

 - Evolving targets: Information theft is the most expensive and fastest rising consequence of cybercrime.
 But data is not the only target.
 Core systems, such as industrial controls, are being hacked in a dangerous trend to disrupt and destroy.

 - Evolving impact: While data remains a target, theft is not always the outcome.
 A new wave of cyberattacks sees data no longer simply being copied but being destroyed—or even changed in an attempt to breed distrust.
 Attacking data integrity—or preventing data toxicity—is the next frontier.

 - Evolving techniques: Cyber criminals are adapting their attack methods.
 They are targeting the human layer—the weakest link in cyber defense—through increased ransomware and phishing and social engineering attacks as a path to entry.
 An interesting development is when nation-states and their associated attack groups use these types of techniques to attack commercial businesses.
 Attempts are being made to categorise attacks from these sources as ‘acts of war’ in an attempt to limit cybersecurity insurance settlements.

 As cybercrime evolves, Australian business leaders are faced with an expanding threat landscape from malicious nation-states, indirect supply chain attacks and information threats.
 Organisations are introducing new technologies to drive innovation and growth faster than they can be secured.
 Humans are increasingly targeted as the weakest link in cyber defenses.